 Establishing a new website

 While each department on campus will generally have their own Drupal host (ie, its.unca.edu and housing.unca.edu), we sometimes need to create new sites for special programs, projects, and topics.
-Below are some guidelines we use to determine whether a site needs its own host, or should live as a page on an existing site.
+Below are the guidelines we use to determine whether a site needs its own host, or should live as a page on an existing site.

 Is the content distinct from all the sites we currently have?